SkriTex/Gitter/README.md

 **commit [-m|--message] <message> [-l|--local] <local_branch> [-f|--feature] <feature_branch> [-p|--path] <repository_path> [--push] [--pull]**
 - Commit changes with a specified message, pull and merge from a feature branch into a local branch, and optionally push changes.
 All options are optional and can be pulled from settings.
 - Example: `commit -m "Fix: Issue #123" -l main -f feature-branch -p /path/to/repository --pull --pull`
-- Example with values in settings `commit -m "Fix: Issue #123 --pull --push"`
+- Example with values in settings `commit -m "Fix: Issue #123" --pull --push`

 ---